suzhengquan/material_origin_en/README.md

-   the speed of light is not a constant, and in most cases it is at a different speed).Volt does not use a positive or negative description, but rather uses the spin direction to determine the relative direction and opposite direction (universal, calculated using vector method), and the strength of the spin determines the electric voltage(Volt, proportional, relative strong, relative weak)。Electric frequency forming the contour of electrons(Like a gear)，The lower the frequency, the larger the tooth width (gear concept),The higher the frequency, the smaller the tooth width, like a circle(Infinite proximity circle).When the tooth width (a half) is greater than the mass crown width,electrons will migrated between masses(When electrons are pulled by the mass to break through the mass field, they will consume some spin kinetic energy, which can be understood as a part capacitor of mass has migrated to another mass), until electrons disappears.Electronic frequency (flutter/migrated) speed > Mass field force transmission velocity (without electronic effects)>Speed of
+   the speed of light is not a constant, and in most cases it is at a different speed).Volt does not use a positive or negative description, but rather uses the spin direction to determine the relative direction and opposite direction (universal, calculated using vector method), and the strength of the spin determines the electric voltage(volt, proportional, relative strong, relative weak).Electric frequency forming the contour of electrons(Like a gear)，the lower the frequency, the larger the tooth width (gear concept),and the higher the frequency, the smaller the tooth width, like a circle(infinite proximity circle).When the tooth width (a half) is greater than the mass crown width,electrons will migrated between masses(When electrons are pulled by the mass to break through the mass field, they will consume some spin kinetic energy, which can be understood as a part capacitor of mass has migrated to another mass), until electrons disappears.Electronic frequency (flutter/migrated) speed > Mass field force transmission velocity (without electronic effects)>Speed of